Primary

 Squeeze your glutes before lifting to protect your lower back.
 Rotate your arms so thumbs point toward the ceiling.
 Squeeze your shoulder blades together and down as you lift your chest slightly.

-Want Prone Cobra in your program?
+See where Prone Cobra fits in your weekly plan

 Lie face down with arms at your sides palms down.